dinopied/odin-recipes/README.md

-# Creating simple recipes website
+# Creating simple recipe website

 this is a https://www.theodinproject.com/lessons/foundations-recipes project